 Outputs from Ardau systems:

-Clean Water – Drinking water is a by-product of the Ardau process, so the installation can function as a low cost desalination facility.
+Clean Water Clean water is a by-product of the Ardau process, so the installation can function as a low cost desalination facility.

 Who or What Can Benefit By Using Ardau?